Gurlitt Collection: Death of Cornelius Gurlitt, and after

 Cornelius Gurlitt died on 6 May 2014.
 In his will, written shortly before his death, Cornelius named the Museum of Fine Arts Bern (Kunstmuseum Bern) in Switzerland as his sole heir.
 People close to Gurlitt told an American newspaper that he decided to give the collection to a foreign institution because he felt that Germany had treated him and his father badly.
-The legacy included the paintings Cornelius' had kept in Salzburg, which German authorities had not confiscated because their permit did not extend to property held in Austria.
+The legacy included the paintings Cornelius had kept in Salzburg, which German authorities had not confiscated because their remit did not extend to property held in Austria.
 His decision created further controversy over the appropriateness of the museum accepting this bequest.
 The will stipulated that the museum would be required to research the provenance of the paintings and make restitution as appropriate.
 The museum decided to initially accept only those works for which original legal ownership by the Gurlitts could be established, including items acquired from the "degenerate art" collection and those passed down from other family members, and has entered into a joint agreement with German and Swiss authorities about the further researching of items in this bequest.

 Cornelius' family (cousins) also entered the discussion, raising questions about the legality of the will, based on his state of mind at the time.
 His cousin, Uta Werner, filed a claim of inheritance on the artwork.
 Werner's lawyer, Wolfgang Seybold, argued that Gurlitt's relatives were the rightful heirs; however this claim was rejected by relevant authorities.
 Around 590 pieces remain in Germany pending further investigation to determine whether they were confiscated from individuals under the Nazi regime, and a further 380 have been definitively identified as removed from museums by the Nazis as "degenerate art" so will pass to Bern without further obstruction.

 Art objects continued to surface after Cornelius' death.
 In July 2014, a new discovery was made in his Munich apartment: a Rodin marble and a Degas sculpture, along with some Roman, Greek, Egyptian and Asian objects, which had been missed when the apartment was originally searched in 2012.
 In September, an early pastel landscape by Claude Monet was discovered in a suitcase Gurlitt had left in the last hospital where he had stayed.